BZoennchen/supercollider-book/_build/html/_sources/intro.md

 While music has to be listened to and has to be experienced, it is rather unusual to "experience" algorithms.
 Algorithms are analyzed analytically, and their aesthetic beauty stems from their effectiveness, correctness, and elegance.
+I studied complexity theory, automata theory, and other formal subjects to gain a deep analytical understanding of algorithms.
-I believe that similar to music, a pure analytical contemplation of algorithms conceals a deeper understanding of them.
+However, today I believe that similar to music, a pure analytical contemplation of algorithms conceals some understanding of their *being in the world* and our *being* "experiencing" their being.
+It is difficult to describe what I mean because I am bound to written language, which is already an abstraction from the "real" thing.
-Consequently, I believe that computer music can enrich our understanding of algorithms and technology in general.
+Since I think pure analytical can not replace experiences, I believe that *computer music* can enrich our understanding of algorithms and technology in general.
 And, to pick up Fisher's words, it can push music and coding to new emancipatory spaces by destroying the appearance of a "natural order" and thus possibly reinvigorate selfless collaboration.

-These words echo a specific set of beliefs, and I will not hide that the source of my motivation to write this book is coupled with a certain belief system which I will partly unfold to the careful reader.
+These words echo a specific set of beliefs, and I will not hide that the source of my motivation to write this book is coupled with a particular belief system that I will partly unfold to the careful reader.
+It would be misleading to tell you, the reader, that I have no agenda.
+Nevertheless, not having an agenda seems impossible.

 ## How I Started

 I discovered the world of algorithmic composition and sound design using code in late 2021.
 It all started when I watched an energetic and really motivated Sam Aaron presenting his [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi).
 I was immediately hooked, especially given the context: educational live programming for kids!
+Immediately I thought about the playfulness of making music with code.

 I started experimenting with Sonic Pi.
-However, soon after playing around with it, I wanted to write my own synths for which it is unsuitable.
+However, soon after playing around with it, I wanted more control;
+I wanted to write my own synths for which it is unsuitable.
 Sonic Pi is perfectly appropriate for sequencing your synth and samples but not so much for creating new exciting instruments.
 You create your synth and samples beforehand and then use Sonic Pi to play with them.

-I digged deeper and discovered other interesting tools such as [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/) and, of course, [SuperCollider (SC)](https://supercollider.github.io/).
+I dug deeper and discovered other interesting tools such as [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/), and, of course, [SuperCollider (SC)](https://supercollider.github.io/).
-I am surprised that I never heard about SC before, even if it matured a long time ago, and there seems to be no natural alternative.
+I am surprised that I had never heard about SC before, even if it matured a long time ago, and there seems to be no natural alternative.
 Compared to Sonic Pi, SuperCollider has a much steeper learning curve.
-The language has some awful-looking syntax; it is less accessible, but at the same time, SuperCollider is much more extensible and powerful.
+The language has some aged, thus awful-looking syntax; it is less accessible, but at the same time, SuperCollider is much more extensible and powerful.

 I fell in love with SC.
 The language offers fascinating concepts that keep you thinking about signal-flow processing.
-SC supports features well known in modern languages, such as ``Python``, and rather old languages.
+SC supports features well-known in modern languages, such as ``Python``, and rather old languages.
 The IDE feels pretty modern and supportive.
 The documentation is decent, and the community is healthy.
 SC is a powerhouse for discovering new exciting sounds.